bioexcel/biobb_ml/biobb_ml/docs/source/command_line.md

 ```

 ## Neural_network_predict
-Makes predictions from an input dataset and a given classification model.
+Makes predictions from an input dataset and a given model.
 ### Get help
 Command:
 ```python